Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 048 : August 26, 2018

-**Today's Progress** :  Started studying the first chapter of the book "Artiﬁcial Intelligence and Games", also wrote a medium article about Working with time, Motivating other modelling approaches.
+**Today's Progress** :  Still studying the first chapter of the book "Artiﬁcial Intelligence and Games", also wrote a medium article about Working with time, Motivating other modelling approaches continued.

 **Thoughts** : I am learning new things day by day.